ventr1c/Poker-R1/README.md

 python generate_cot_datasets/generate_no_positive_cot.py --input_file {input_file} --output_file {output_file}
 ```

+## Training
+All our experiments are run on either 8 or 4, 80GB A100s or H100s.
+The number of GPUs can be changed in the script.
+Please see the TinyZero repo or VERL for more information on training with different compute.

 ## Run SFT
 We run SFT on the priming data to get a new primed base model.
 ```